 - Where to stay in Tirana: Arté Boutique Hotel (luxury); Bujtina Shqiptare (mid-range); Tirana Backpacker Hostel (budget); top 10 Tirana Airbnbs.

-- Where to stay in Shkoder: Hotel Tradita (boutique); Sweet Living Apartment (mid-range); Our Way Hostel & Guesthouse (budget).
+- Where to stay in Shkoder: Hotel Tradita (boutique); Sweet Living Apartment (mid-range); The Wanderers Hostel (budget).

 - Where to stay in Valbona: Guesthouse Mehmeti (mid-range guesthouse).

-- Where to stay in Theth: Guest House Flodisa (budget); Bujtina Polia (farm stay).
+- Where to stay in Theth: Guest House Bec Villi (mid-range); Bujtina Polia (farm stay).

-- Where to stay in Kruje: Rooms Emiliano (mid-range).
+- Where to stay in Kruje: Rooms Emiliano inside the castle (mid-range).

 - Where to stay in Berat: Hotel Klea (boutique); Villa 97 (mid-range); Berat Backpackers Hostel (budget).